mdevio/tiktok-username-checker/README.md

 4. Run the following command: `cd PATH_YOU_COPIED` into the command prompt.

 5. Run the following command: `pip install -r requirements.txt`.
-This command will install the necessary libraries which are needed for the program to run without issues.
+This command will install the necessary packages which are needed for the program to run without issues.

 6. Start the program by writing `python Tiktok Username Checker.py` or by simply double clicking the python file.